1. Home

 2026 Skoda Kushaq First Drive Review: Worth a Second Look?

-Has Skoda been too conservative with the number of upgrades in the Kushaq facelift, or is it just the right amount to make it an easy recommendation over its competitors?
+Has Skoda been too conservative with the updates to the Kushaq facelift, or are they just enough to make it an easy recommendation over its competitors?

 By Aakash S Paul